isomerpages/moe-endeavourpri/_our-curriculum/Visual Arts.md

 Welcome to our online Endeavour Art Gallery!
 Walk virtually through the virtual art exhibition that features the Notan artworks from our Primary Six artists.
 Enjoy the self-guided tour!

 Useful Tips:
-(1) Begin by clicking on the Virtual Art Exhibition link below!
+(1) Begin by clicking on the Virtual Art Exhibition link below!<br>
 (2) Click on the footprints to navigate around the art gallery.
 (3) Click on each artwork to view the artist’s name and a closer look at the details.
 (4) Click on the 4-cornered square icon on the right to view the gallery in full screen.